Skip to main content

 WantedBy=multi-user.target

-systemctl enable enable /home/bhanu/mys.service
+systemctl enable /home/bhanu/mys.service

 open a new terminal in kali: